VirusTotal/yara/docs/modules/pe.rst

     Function returning true if the PE imports *function_name* from *dll_name*, or false otherwise. *dll_name* is case insensitive.

-    *import_flag* is binary flag which specify type of import which should Yara search.
+    *import_flag* is flag which specify type of import which should YARA search for.
-    This value can be composed by binary or these values:
+    This value can be composed by bitwise OR these values:

         .. c:member:: pe.IMPORT_STANDARD